Poole & Sons’ Art and Antiques

 Cavalier with a Drawn Sword, Looking for Battle

 Emile Coriolan Hippolyte Guillemin (1841 – 1907), He started exhibiting at the Paris salon in 1870 and won an honourable mention in 1897.
 His bronzes are in many collections including the Montreal and Toul museums.
 He is best known for his many lovely, small-scale cavaliers and conquistadors – often in conflict.
 Accurate costuming, minute detailing, expressive faces and top French foundry work typify his sculptures.
-Bronze of a cavalier with a drawn sword, looking for battle, signed to the base, circa 1890.
+Silver plated bronze of a cavalier with a drawn sword, looking for battle, signed to the base, circa 1890.
 Size: 22.5cm tall.

 Bust of a Young Girl Smiling